 It’s simple to install as other packages.
 Let’s install from apt repositories.

 $ sudo apt-get install minidlna

-- Create directory ‘minidlna’ to store its database and log files:
+- Create a directory ‘minidlna’ to store its database and log files:

-We are creating all the directory under /mnt/data-ext4/ for the demonstration purpose.
+We are creating all the directories under /mnt/data-ext4/ for demonstration purposes.

 $ cd /nmt/data-ext4